csecen/game_of_life/README.md

 ##### The Game Of Life was developed by John Conway as a way to show that simple rules can lead to complex interaction.
 More information can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ##### The goal of this application is to provide the code for the game, to allow users to play with these rules and experiement with the possible interaction.
-Running the code in fairly simple:
+Running the code is fairly simple:
 1) Import the code using <code>from gol import Game_Of_Life as gol</code>
 2) Create an instance of the game <code>life = gol(X)</code>.
 The value X must be an integer and represents the size of the board that will be create, X by X.
-3) Run the game will <code>life.run(steps, animate, filename)</code>
+3) Run the game with <code>life.run(steps, animate, filename)</code>
     - The steps argument is an integer value representing the number of step you want the game to take, it is required
     - The animate argument is a boolean values that indicates whether you want the game to be displayed when you call run.
 It defaults to true.
     - If animate is true, the filename argument can be provided if you wish to save the animation.